solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 > “Craftsmanship is a new business we buy into; which didn’t exist at this time in software.
 Clean wasn’t in the vernacular.
 But we all needed serious personal linting.”

 Between developers and artists, the process was libertarian.
-We shared most files through private FTP’s (file transfer protocol) and sparingly used patch files.
+We shared files through private FTP’s (file transfer protocol) and sparingly used patch files.
 We furiously messaged each other when changes occurred.
 We appreciated the quickness of the releases.
 Nothing ever stopped the team from delivering an update due to quality concerns.

 ![Use used [WS_FTP](https://en.wikipedia.org/wiki/WS_FTP) to upload files to shared places for mod contributions.](images/34-49.gif)